codeflowap/multi-agent-agentkit/README.md

-Tomas SME AgentKit Prototype
+SunCore SME AgentKit Prototype
 This project is a minimal yet complete prototype demonstrating a collaborative AI agent system built using AgentKit (by Inngest).
 It showcases how specialized Subject Matter Expert (SME) agents can work together in a shared network, utilizing deterministic routing and stateful tooling to automate complex business requests.

-🎯 Prototype Goal
+ Prototype Goal
-Our primary objective was to simulate Tomas AI's capability to dynamically integrate SME-level assistants for domain-specific tasks.
+Our primary objective was to simulate SunCore AI's capability to dynamically integrate SME-level assistants for domain-specific tasks.
 The core use case for this prototype is generating marketing campaign ideas based on customer sentiment (NPS) and product growth data.

-✨ Features
+ Features
 Collaborative AI Agents: Support SME and Marketing SME agents work together.
 Stateful Memory: Agents share and update context (NPS insights, product trends) across turns using the network's state.
 Deterministic Routing: A custom router controls the flow of execution between agents for predictable workflows.